yungyuc/nsdhw_23au/project/CodeStone1125/README.md

 * Bounding Boxes: Each object in a 2D scene is enclosed by a rectangle (a bounding box) that is aligned with the axes of the coordinate system.

-  These rectangles are often referred to as "AABBs" because they are aligned with the axes.Here is the pseudo code in `python`:
+  These rectangles are often referred to as "AABBs" because they are aligned with the axes.
+Here is the pseudo code in `python`:

   ```python
   def calculate_aabb(points):